k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 The application uses the two forms of the data key - clear/plain and encrypted.
 While the encrypted form is stored and persistent, the clear/plain form must not be stored anywhere; it just exists at the runtime memory.

-The encrypting process is a little different among cloud providers:
+The encrypting process is a little different among providers:

 * [AWS](https://aws.amazon.com/kms/) - the application calls the KMS to generate a data key and it then gets the data key back in its 2 forms.
 * [GCP](https://cloud.google.com/security-key-management) and [KMIP](http://docs.oasis-open.org/kmip/kmip-spec/v2.1/os/kmip-spec-v2.1-os.html) - the application itself generates the data key and calls the KMS to encrypt it.